Patrick O'Brian: Awards, honours and recognition

 In 1995 he was awarded the inaugural Heywood Hill Literary Prize, in the amount of £10,000 for his lifetime's writings.
 In his acceptance speech in July 1995, O'Brian, then age 80, said it was the first literary prize of his adult life.
 He received an honorary doctorate from Trinity College Dublin, and a CBE on June 17, 1997.

 On 21–23 September 2001, the National Museum of the Royal Navy, Portsmouth, organised a The Patrick O'Brian Weekend to celebrate O'Brian's achievement in depicting Nelson's Navy in his novels.
 The weekend featured lectures by some of Britain's leading naval historians on "how the novels closely reflect the insights of modern scholarship".
 There was a concert of contemporary music and readings from his books.
 The weekend concluded with a tour of Nelson's flagship HMS Victory followed by a dinner on her lower gundeck.
 The event was repeated one year later at the same venue.

+In 2003 a newly discovered weevil was named after O'Brian, Daisya obriani Anderson, following a donation to the Canadian Museum of Nature by an O'Brian fan site—an homage to the weevils that infest ship's rations in the novels.